raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 /    \  /\
 ```

 Since they are both balanced, they end at the same level where they begin.
-What happens if we catenate them?
+What happens if we concatenate them?
 We get our example balanced word:

 ```
  /\/\               /\/\
 /    \  + /\  =>   /    \/\
 ```

 This is balanced, because given any two balanced words, they both end with a difference of zero and thus the difference of them together will always be zero.
 And since none of the prefixes for either word have negative differences, the prefixes of the two concatenated together will also have no negative differences.
-Thus, concatenating any two balanced words results in a balanced word.[^cl]
+Thus, concatenating any two balanced words results in a balanced word, preserving balance.[^cl]

 [^cl]: Balanced parentheses is a concatenative language.
-#### Inserting a balanced word at the beginning, end, or anywhere within another balanced word produces a balanced word
+#### Insertion preserves balance
+Concatenation is *outer insertion*, insertion that is either before or after another word.
+Outer insertion preserves balance.

-Concatenation is not the only way to compose balanced words.
-We can also insert one balanced word into another, anywhere within it.
-For example, what if we inject `()` into `(()())` between `((` and `)())`, producting `((())())`?
-Let's draw the mountain diagram, lifting the diagram of `()` to reflect the result:
+Inserting one balanced word into another, anywhere within it is *inner insertion*.
+For example, we can insert `()` into `(()())` between the `((` and `)())`, producing `((())())`:

 ```
        /\                /\